-Overview: Learning outcomes at UCSB
+Overview: Learning Outcomes at UCSB

 UCSB’s mission statement contains 6 core educational values: